Little Treasures

 Enough for the young man who’d lost the locket with the strand of hair inside.

-There was nothing for the warrior who visited again and again though, the one she had nothing to show to, the one she could not invite in.
-Maggie could not paint his picture because she did not have the axe she’d found when she was eight, the one that had been taken away and put into a glass cabinet in the museum.
+Maggie could not paint his picture because she did not have the axe she’d found when she was eight, the one that had been taken and put into the glass cabinet in the museum.

 Twice, Maggie visited it and tried to paint the warrior’s picture there, but she did not expect that to work, and it didn’t.

-It did not seem fair and while she did not believe it was her fault she did think it was her responsibility so she asked her dad if would help get it back.
+It did not seem fair and while she did not believe it was her fault she did think it was her responsibility.
+She asked her dad if would help get it back.
 Her dad spoke to her mum and because they now knew what she could do and had become well enough steeped in Willerby and its ways they agreed.

 They helped her write a letter to the museum containing part but not all the truth.

 They said she wanted to draw it for her school portfolio.
-The curator suggested she bring her easel and paints to the museum to draw it there but eventually after they visited and said it would be hard to transport all her supplies there and that she did not know how long it would take, he bent the rules because she was the one who found it and let them have it for a week.
+The curator suggested she bring her easel and paints to the museum to draw it there but eventually after they visited and said it would be hard to transport all her supplies and did not know how long it would take, he bent the rules.

 He took her dad’s passport as token collateral, not because he really thought she wouldn’t bring it back, but because he recognised the romance and adventure in it and wanted to contribute by making it feel more risky, more of a drama.